Ark Valley Climbers Coalition

 Step 2.
 If you have a specific project in mind or are not interested in joining one of our partner organizations, please contact the Upper Arkansas Valley Volunteer and Partnership Coordinator directly and fill out a Volunteer Application.
 The Volunteer Coordinator will help you schedule work days and projects with the USFS or BLM.

 Step 3.Review and sign a Job Hazard Analysis or RMA, articulating potential risks and mitigation for that volunteer activity.
-Sign the Volunteer Agreement and return the agreement to the Volunteer Coordinator for USFS or BLM approval and signature.
+Sign the Volunteer Agreement (annual requirement) and return the agreement to the Volunteer Coordinator for USFS or BLM approval and signature.

 Step 4.
 Regularly check in and use this form to report your accomplishments: